Back to main menu

 Here’s how that affects your emails: The Act defines transactional content as content that “facilitates an already agreed-upon transaction or updates a customer about an ongoing transaction.”
 Pretty straightforward so far.

 But if your email contains both transactional and marketing content, you need to make sure that the email’s purpose is crystal clear.
-The subject line has to highlight the transactional nature of the message, and the transactional content must be clearly apparent at the beginning of the email.
+The subject line must highlight the transactional nature of the message, and the transactional content must be clearly apparent at the beginning of the email.

-So if you load too much promotional content into your transactional emails, it not only misses the point of the email, it also risks landing you in legal hot water.
+So, if you load too much promotional content into your transactional emails, it not only misses the point of the email, but also risks landing you in legal hot water.

 The General Data Protection Regulation – or GDPR – is the European Union counterpart of the CAN-SPAM Act and goes beyond it in scope to oversee EU laws regarding data protection and privacy within the European Economic Area (EEA).
 Adopted in 2016 and effective as of 2018, it prohibits the gathering and processing of personal data for reasons that don’t fall under at least one of several pretexts, including: